 Training your staff in these matters isn’t going to be so hard in the end, as with all things it will take a bit of time and experience.
 The main areas you’d want to focus on would be making sure they first and foremost need to understand why it is important.
 From there we’d recommend proceeding with imparting to your staff exactly what kinds of records are considered sensitive.
-Afterwards showing them your procedure and imparting best practices for the actual handling of the documents can come next.
+Afterward showing them your procedure and imparting best practices for the actual handling of the documents can come next.
 With this groundwork laid, you’ll be well on your way to having an incredible team that meets security compliance.

 Why is it Important

 From the get-go, making sure staff have a full understanding of the importance of this issue is critical.
 Impart to staff the risks of information theft and what can result if it happens.
-Years of struggling to undo damage!
+Years of struggling to undo the damage!
 With information theft continuing to increase in frequency, it takes a degree of constant vigilance to combat it.

 Make it clear that there is also privacy legislation that needs to be followed lest the company get slapped with fines and suffer a loss of trust from your clients.
-These legislation exist for the sole purpose of holding those handling sensitive records to a high standard and making sure they are held accountable for their handling.
+This legislation exist for the sole purpose of holding those handling sensitive records to a high standard and making sure they are held accountable for their handling.

 What Records to Look Out for

 Depending on what records you’re handling can add or remove some concerns for your staff.
 Generally speaking, there are some common ones that we all see.
-Any financial records, medical files, banking information, etc., all needs to be handled properly.
-School files, papers with names, address, phone numbers should be looked out for as well.
+Any financial records, medical files, banking information, etc., all need to be handled properly.
+School files, papers with names, addresses, phone numbers should be looked out for as well.
 Making sure your staff is well briefed on the specific files that need to be secured is essential to make sure nothing slips through the cracks.